devizer/KernelManagementLab/README.md

 ## W3-Top
 Is a web-based linux-bound monitor and benchmark UI.
-As of now w3-top it relays on `/proc` and `/sys` kernel-bound "filesystems".
+As of now w3-top it relies on `/proc` and `/sys` kernel-bound "filesystems".
 Mac OS and Windows are not supported.

 Supported architectures are restricted by dotnet-sdk: x86_64, arm and arm64.